iLib-js/ilib-loctool-webos-json-resource/README.md

 * Generate `ilibmanifest.json file
     * Updated code to generate `ilibmanifest.json` file not to load unnecessary locale directories.
-      It's implemented in projectClose()
+      It's implemented in projectClose() v1.1.1
+* Changed the way of generating manifestfile. it scans the resource output directory then add a list if the file exists.
 ## License

 Copyright © 2019, JEDLSoft